Background pattern

 3. How to take Jorveza

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the administration instructions of this medicine given by your doctor or pharmacist.
+If you are unsure, ask your doctor or pharmacist again.

-Take the buccal tablet after a meal.
+Take the orodispersible tablet after a meal.

 Initially, your treatment should last approximately 6 to 12 weeks.

-If You Forget to Take Jorveza
+If you forget to take Jorveza

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Very common: can affect more than 1 in 10 people
+Very common: may affect more than 1 in 10 people

-Common: can affect up to 1 in 10 people
+Common: may affect up to 1 in 10 people

 • Headache.